rrmerugu-archive/apache-beam-io-extras/README.md

 # apache-beam-io-extras
-The missing I/O Transforms of Apache Beam in python; which already exist in Java SDK based but not yet supported in the official `apache-beam` module.
+The missing I/O PTransforms of Apache Beam in python; which already exist in Java SDK based but not yet supported in the official `apache-beam` module.

 The support information can be viewed from here  https://beam.apache.org/documentation/io/built-in/